prismskylabs/pycounters/docs/source/tutorial.rst

 Step 6 - Another example of using Events and Counters
 ------------------------

-In this example we will create a few counters listening to the same event, to get better insight on event value.
+In this example we will create a few counters listening to the same events.
 Let say, we want to get maximum, minimum, average and sum of values of request data length in 15 minutes window.
-To get this, we need to create 4 counters, all of them listening to 'requests_data_len' event.
+To achieve this, we need to create 4 counters, all of them listening to 'requests_data_len' event.
 ::

     import SocketServer